 The alternate current (AC) voltages were measured using a Dewesoft Starpoint adapter, and for the current measurements, four DS-CLAMP-150DC were chosen.

-To ensure that the measurement was as comprehensive as possible a second custom SIRIUS isolated DAQ device was added, this module was outfitted with an acceleration sensor, an RPM sensor.
-For the actual data acquisition and storage, the compact SBOXe PC and data logger in a SIRIUS chassis was used.
+To ensure that the measurement was as comprehensive as possible a second custom SIRIUS-isolated DAQ device was added, this module was outfitted with an acceleration sensor and an RPM sensor.
+For the actual data acquisition and storage, the compact SBOXe PC and data logger in a SIRIUS chassis were used.
 It features a powerful Intel Core i7 processor, with a built-in SSD for ultra-fast measurement data storage and analysis.